Medical evacuation services draw line at flying out Ebola patients

 Insurance companies often provide medical evacuation as a routine part of international health insurance policies, but the evacuation option may not apply in the case of an epidemic.

-Reductions in the cover provided by insurance or assistance companies may make the job of non-governmental organisations harder, as they battle to fight the virus.
+Reductions in the cover provided by insurance or assistance companies may make the job of non-governmental organizations harder, as they battle to fight the virus.

-Save the Children will be managing an Ebola treatment centre in Sierra Leone, which will involve employing "scores of people" in the country, a Save the Children spokesman said.
+Save the Children will be managing an Ebola treatment center in Sierra Leone, which will involve employing "scores of people" in the country, a Save the Children spokesman said.

 He said the charity's workers were covered by medical insurance.
 "What we cannot say is that we can absolutely cover evacuation, I do not think anybody possibly can, because of availability of aircraft," he said.